 - Make sure your pet has a collar and ID tags.
 As a last resort, write your name and phone number on their stomach in permanent marker.

 - As Hurricane Harvey proved all too well, pets are difficult to locate and reunite with their families after a disaster.

-What to Do With Pets After a Storm
+What to Do With Dogs After a Hurricane

 - Stay out of floodwater.
 Don’t allow your pets to go near water or other liquids on the ground; debris from the hurricane may have contaminated the area or live power lines may be laying in the water.

 - Stay on-leash.
 Don’t let your dog outside without a leash immediately following a flood.
 There may be broken glass, nails, sharp sticks, or other dangerous objects that could hurt him